AtB-AS/org/rfc/0003_open-source-governance-decision-flow.md

 ### Roles of management:

-- Users: Consumers of products (SDK, APIs, Components, etc) (anyone can do this)
+- Users: Consumers of products, SDKs, APIs, components, etc. (anyone can do this)
 - Contributors: Answering issues, providing feedback, etc. They can also submit patches through PRs. (anyone can do this)
 - Committers: “Elected contributors” with write access to given repositories.